 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Other Reporting Requirements

 Appointment

-We have been acting as auditors appointed by the annual general meeting since 3 May 2022.
-Our appointment represents a total period of uninterrupted engagement of 2 years.
+We were first appointed as auditors by the annual general meeting since 3 May 2022.
+Our appointment represents a total period of uninterrupted engagement of 3 years.

 Other Information